Are you looking for a new investment platform and want to diversify your asset classes? Consider farmland investing.

-If you’re like most investors, and don’t have (or don’t want to) spend hundreds of thousands of dollars on a single piece of farmland, you can use farmland crowdfunding platforms to invest in farmland with a smaller purchase point.
+If you’re like most investors and don’t have, or don’t want to spend hundreds of thousands of dollars on a single piece of farmland, you can use farmland crowdfunding platforms to invest in shares of farms for a reasonable amount of money.

 Liquidity and Diversification

-When investing in agriculture you’ll need to leave your money invested in the farm for years.
-The platform will state the expected term of the investment, but five years is typically a minimum.
-When the property is sold, you’ll receive your initial contribution, plus any appreciation.
+When investing in agriculture, you’ll need to leave your money invested in the farm for several years.
+The platform will state the expected investment term, but 5 years is typically a minimum.
+When the property is sold, you’ll receive your initial contribution plus any appreciation.

-Although, FarmTogether has plans to introduce a secondary market.
+FarmTogether has plans to introduce a secondary market.
 If this occurs, it might be easier to redeem your initial investment earlier.
-And AcreTrader has a marketplace to resell your farm, but offers no guarantees that there will be a buyer for your investment.
+And AcreTrader has a marketplace to resell your farm but offers no guarantees that there will be a buyer for your investment.

 AcreTrader also lists the expected term of each deal.
-They state that five to ten years is the typical lock up period.
-Although, in the FAQ section, the company said investors should be prepared to invest for at least one year and after that period, might be able to arrange a private sale.
-Although, I’m not certain how easy it is to set up a private sale, and I wouldn’t depend on this option.
+They state that 5-10 years is the typical lock-up period.
+However, in the FAQ section, the company said investors should be prepared to invest for at least 1 year and, after that period, might be able to arrange a private sale.
+Even so, we’re unsure how easy it’s to set up a private sale, and we wouldn’t depend on this option.

 In general, farmland investing is illiquid.
-It’s wise not to invest money that you’ll need within the next five to ten years in an agriculture investment.
+It’s wise not to invest money you’ll need within the next 5-10 years in an agriculture investment.

 Overview of FarmTogether and Acretrader

 FarmTogether and Acretrader are two popular platforms for agriculture investments.
-They have their similarities – allowing accredited investors to participate in farmland crowdfunding – they also have their distinctions.
+They have similarities – allowing accredited investors to participate in farmland crowdfunding – and their distinctions.

 One similarity between the two platforms is that, at present, each serves only accredited investors.
-To become an accredited investor you must meet certain income and/or knowledge benchmarks.
+You must meet certain income and knowledge benchmarks to become an accredited investor.

-To be an accredited investor you must meet one criteria:
+To be an accredited investor, you must meet one criterion:

-- Posess advanced knowledge of finance and investments like credentialed financial planners and registered stock brokers.
+- Possess advanced knowledge of finance and investments like credentialed financial planners and registered stock brokers.